Rajchamp10/TeamEZ/README.md

 # 🤝 TeamEZ — Connect Through Shared Interests

 **TeamEZ** is a social Android app that helps users discover like-minded people and nearby groups based on shared interests and location.
-Whether it’s playing cricket on a turf, watching a movie, trekking, or travelling — TeamEZ connects you with the right crowd.
+Whether it’s playing cricket or football on a turf, watching a movie, trekking, or travelling — TeamEZ connects you with the right crowd.

 ---